skilion/skilion.github.io/content/blog/jump-and-run/index.md

   - portfolio
 ---

-## Introduction
+## Intro

-"Jump And Run" is a game I developed towards the end of High School and the first project I am really proud of.
+"Jump And Run" is a game I developed towards the end of high school and the first project I am really proud of.

-At the time I had some basic experience with graphics libraries such has SDL and OpenGL from reading books and articles online.
-I was always attracted by the idea of building my own game but I never tried it before.
+I was always attracted by the idea of building my own game but I had never tried it before.
+I had some basic experience with graphics from reading books and articles online but I only dabbled with some small graphical demos that I made during the long boring ours in our school lab.

-It all changed when I took an extra course at high school that introduced us into 3d graphics and game engines using [Irrlicht engine](https://irrlicht.sourceforge.io/).
-In the course we were encouraged to build a small game and I made simple game where the player moved a boat left and right avoiding boxes coming at it.

-That experience showed me that I already had the skills I needed to build a game, what I lacked was a goal.
+One day I decided to build proper game that would be fun to play with levels and enemies to kill.

-I then decided to build a side scroller game based on my experience playing already existing games.
-The result suprised me, it turned out that I could turn my ideas into reality just by putting enough effort into it.
+The end result suprised me, it turned out that I could turn my ideas into reality just by putting enough effort into it.

 Here is a gameplay video of the first level: